 and county levels for dialogue between government, UN agencies, development partners, NGOs, the private sector and ASAL citizens.
 The inaugural meeting of the ASF was held in July 2012.
-ASALs are given adequate attention within each sector.
+2. Specialist institutions to ensure that the ASALs are given adequate attention within each sector.
 These include the National Drought Management Authority (and associated drought contingency fund), the National Council on Nomadic Education in Kenya, and the Livestock Marketing Board.
 They also include institutions outside government, including the Northern Kenya Education Trust and the Northern Kenya Investment Fund.